Bojan Bazelli

 Bojan Bazelli, ASC (born 15 August 1957) is a Montenegrin cinematographer and director of film, commercials, and music videos.

-His credits include collaborations with filmmakers like Abel Ferrara, Gore Verbinski, Doug Liman, Paul Schrader, Adam Shankman, and Michael Bay.
+Career

-Bazelli studied at Film and TV School of the Academy of Performing Arts in Prague.
-Impressed with one of Bazelli's student films, director Abel Ferrara hired Bazelli to shoot China Girl in New York City.
-He subsequently filmed King of New York and Body Snatchers with Ferrara as well.
+Impressed with one of his student films, director Abel Ferrara hired Bazelli to shoot China Girl in New York City.
+He subsequently filmed King of New York and Body Snatchers as well.

-Bazelli received an Independent Spirit Awards in 1990 for his work on King of New York.
-He was honored for Best Cinematography in both 1996 and 1998 at the American Independent Commercial Producers (AICP), one of the few cinematographers to have received this honor twice.
-Bazelli also received a Clio Award for Best Cinematography in 1998, and the film Kalifornia was awarded Best Cinematography at the Montreal World Film Festival.
+Bazelli was honored for Best Cinematography in both 1996 and 1998 at the American Independent Commercial Producers (AICP), one of the few cinematographers to have received this honor twice.